-For admissions following emergency care, you, your Authorized Representative or Physician must tell the Claims Administrator as soon as you are Stabilized.
+For admissions following emergency care, you, your Authorized Representative or Physician must tell the Claims Administrator of the admission as soon as possible (for clarity, notification will in no event be deemed "possible" prior to the time you are Stabilized).
 For childbirth admissions, Precertification is not needed unless there is a problem and/or the mother and baby are not sent home at the same time.
 Precertification is not required for the first 48 hours for a vaginal delivery or 96 hours for a cesarean section.
 Admissions longer than 48/96 hours require Precertification.